Home » Las Vegas Odds » Horse Racing Betting Odds » Woodbine Horse Racing Betting Odds

 Woodbine is home to the best races in Canada, starting with the $1 million Queen’s Plate – often referred to as the Canadian Kentucky Derby.
 Then there is the $1 million Ricoh Woodbine Mile, and the $800,000 Pattison Canadian International.
 Woodbine is also home to two major Breeders’ Cup prep races, the Natalma Stakes (G1), and Summer Stakes (G1) for two-year-old turf horses.
 Those are Win and You’re In races for the Breeders’ Cup Juvenile Turf and Juvenile Fillies Turf.
 They are also prestigious races in their own right.

-The winner of the Woodbine Oaks often goes on to tackle the males in the Queen’s Plate.
-The Queen’s Plate is a race that has been won by many longshots, such as
+The winner of the Woodbine Oaks often goes on to tackle the males in the King’s Plate, the first jewel of the Canadian Triple Crown.
+The King’s Plate is a race that has been won by many longshots, such as

 2020: Mighty Heart – $28.50